grafana/k8s-monitoring-helm/charts/feature-annotation-autodiscovery/README.md

 ## Testing

 This chart contains unit tests to verify the generated configuration.
-A hidden value, `deployAsConfigMap`, will render the generated configuration into a ConfigMap object.
-This ConfigMap is not used during regular operation, but it is useful for showing the outcome of a given values file.
+The hidden value `deployAsConfigMap` will render the generated configuration into a ConfigMap object.
+While this ConfigMap is not used during regular operation, you can use it to show the outcome of a given values file.

-The unit tests use this to create an object with the configuration that can be asserted against.
+The unit tests use this ConfigMap to create an object with the configuration that can be asserted against.
 To run the tests, use `helm test`.

-Actual integration testing in a live environment should be done in the main [k8s-monitoring](../k8s-monitoring) chart.
+Be sure perform actual integration testing in a live environment in the main [k8s-monitoring](../k8s-monitoring) chart.

 ## Maintainers